 OVRServer_x64.exe has stopped working issue

-Sometimes, OVRServer_x64.exe might stop working.
+Sometimes, OVRServer_x64.exe might suddenly stop working.
 Here’s what you can do:

 Insight from Reddit users about OVRServer_x64.exe

-There was a chat on Reddit about OVRServer_x64.exe.
+There was a discussion on Reddit about OVRServer_x64.exe.
 One person mentioned it connects to the internet for updates, store stuff, and friend lists.
-Another found it stays connected to Facebook servers for game installs but didn’t seem to share personal info for ads.
+Another found it stays connected to Facebook servers for game installations but didn’t seem to share personal info for ads.
 Some think it helps Oculus track the device’s location.

-In the end, OVRServer_x64.exe is a key part of making Oculus VR work smoothly on Windows PCs.
-It’s normal for it to use a lot of resources for a top-notch VR experience.
-If it’s too much, you can adjust its priority or turn it off when you’re not using VR.
-Just be careful with how you manage it to avoid messing up other computer tasks.
+OVRServer_x64.exe is just a process that is part of the Oculus VR software if it’s installed on Windows PCs.
+It’s normal for it to use a lot of resources for your VR to work correctly.
+If it’s using too much CPU, you can adjust its priority or turn it off when you’re not using VR at the moment.
+Just be careful with how you manage it to avoid messing up other computer processes.